 How well have we managed this heritage?
 I believe my generation has squandered its legacy.
 We have permitted the superstructure of this citadel of freedom to be ravaged and its foundations eroded to the point where there is danger of total collapse.

 Our intense pursuit of profit and pleasure left little time or inclination to reflect on the dismal records of some great civilizations of the past, best exemplified by the tragic decline and fall of the Roman Empire.
 This debacle resulted when "the safety of the people" was no longer vested in obedience to "the Highest Law" but had given way to ruthless competition for political or economic power, an essential feature of which was corruption of the people by ever-increasing government largesse in the form of food, clothing, shelter, entertainment, "bread and circuses."
-These were the prototypes of our present-day multifaceted "war on poverty," publicly-financed stadiums, playgrounds, recreation areas, theaters, cultural centers, and a myriad of other "Great Society" subventions.
+These were the prototypes of our present-day multifaceted "war on poverty," publicly-financed stadiums, playgrounds, recreation areas, theatersAll of us must share the blame for this betrayal of our trust., cultural centers, and a myriad of other "Great Society" subventions.

 But even more destructive is the fact that, as government functions today, decisions on matters of vital import to the security and wellbeing of our nation are most frequently taken in light of their probable political effects, rather than being based on purely economic, social, or national security considerations.

 It has been said that the people never give up their liberties except under some delusion.
 In this case the delusion is that government which, after all, is operated by ordinary mortals like you and me, not by gods or supermen, has some superior competence in the realm of economics, some mysterious magic multiplier of wealth, some power to open the doors to a vast store of economic goods which can be had without working for them, merely by voting for them!